-There is a strong relation between noise and hearing loss.
+There is a strong relationship between noise and hearing loss.
 More you will be in a noisy environment will cause more harm to your ear.
 Excessive noise may lead to your hearing loss permanently.
-Today everyone is in the race of doing work and earning money but they do not have a time and awareness for their health and their surroundings.
+Today everyone is in the race of doing work and earning money but they do not have time and awareness for their health and their surroundings.
 Peoples are totally unfamiliar about that their working climate is healthy and secure for their sense organ or not.

 Age-related hearing loss: This is caused by malfunctioning of the middle and outer ear.
-Due to age problem function of the eardrum, and also a function of three tiny bones are reduced.
-Thus noise can easily affect old people due to their weak ear drums.
-It is advisable that people above 50 years should take care in loud backgrounds.
+Due to the age problem function of the eardrum, and also a function of three tiny bones are reduced.
+Thus noise can easily affect old people due to their weak eardrums.
+It is advisable that people above 50 years should take care of loud backgrounds.

-Damage to the inner ear: Inner ear is damaged due to damage of vestibular system.
+Damage to the inner ear: Inner ear is damaged due to damage of the vestibular system.
 It includes the parts of the inner ear and brain that help control balance and eye movement.
 It causes many major problems.
 This damage is done due to excess noise.

 A gradual buildup of earwax: Hearing impairment is caused by extra ear wax.
 It is a form of conductive hearing loss.
 This kind of hearing difficulty occurs with age or as a result of exposure to intense noises.

 Ruptured eardrum (tympanic membrane perforation): There is a hole or tear in thin membrane known as a ruptured eardrum.
 This happens due to working in a loud background or using equipment producing constant noise.
 Usually, it starts functioning itself otherwise surgical treatment is needed.

 How is Noise-Induced Hearing Loss Diagnosed?

-Noise Induced Hearing Loss is caused by acoustic trauma and it also starts developing gradually overtime.
-This gradually developing loss of hearing can often be characterised by a certain type of pattern which is presented in audiological findings.
+Noise-Induced Hearing Loss is caused by acoustic trauma and it also starts developing gradually over time.
+This gradually developing loss of hearing can often be characterized by a certain type of pattern which is presented in audiological findings.